The Principles of Permaculture (And How to Make Them Work For You!)

 9. Use Small and Slow Solutions

 Focus on establishing plants and systems that take time to set up and produce up front, but will produce massive yields later on.
-For example, fruit and nut tree trees take a long time to start producing, but once they do, they produce abundant harvests year after year with little to no input.
+Likewise, when changing anything on your homestead, start by observing and making small changes over time.

 11. Use Edges and Value the Marginal